Famotidine

 Frequently Asked Questions

-Can I take famotidine long term?
+Can I take famotidine with a PPI?

-Is famotidine safe to take during pregnancy?
+Is famotidine safe during pregnancy?

 Dr. Ross Elledge